Sleep inversion

 Sleep inversion or sleep-wake inversion is a reversal of sleeping tendencies.
-Individuals experiencing sleep-wake inversion exchange diurnal habits for nocturnal habits, meaning they are active at night and sleep during the day.
+Individuals experiencing sleep-wake inversion replace diurnal habits for nocturnal habits, meaning they are active at night and sleep during the day.
+Common symptoms of sleep inversion include persistent wakefulness during night time hours and excessive sleepiness during the day.
 Sleep-wake inversion is an individual symptom, not a condition by itself.
 It can be due to many reasons, with the main two being circadian rhythm disorders and encephalopathies.